 This means you have to focus on the most important part of your message.

 It’s a good way to show you respect the prospect’s time.
 Plus, people are more likely to watch your entire video if it’s shorter.

-While 52% of people will watch a video all the way through, regardless of length, more than two-thirds of people will stick around to the end if it’s less than 60 seconds long, according to research from our 2019 Video in Business Benchmark Report.
+While 45% of people will watch a video all the way through, regardless of length, just over half will stick around to the end if it’s less than 60 seconds long, according to research from our 2021 Video in Business Benchmark Report.

 Dedicate Time Blocks for Video Recording